tripsimian-labs/bookingpad-web/_faqs/map-question-why-is-bookingpad-so-awesome-body-we-aggregate-shopping-content-features-and-bookings-from-all-the-ndc-airlines-you-are-authorized-all-of-it-in-one-single-and-consistent-web-application.md

 ---
-question: How does it boost my travel agency?
+question: Why NDC is the future
 ---
-By using Bookingpad, partner agents can **increase your value added service and revenue** by selling ancillary services such as paid seats, extra luggage, on-board Wifi or premium meals, etc..
+NDC enables airlines to **deliver rich-content and ancillary services** such us paid seats, extra luggage, on-board Wifi or premium meals.